UMAprotocol/UMIPs/UMIPs/GASETH-LSP.md

 **5. Scaling Decimals** - 18 (1e18)

-**6. Result Processing** - Exact.
-Multiply by a million.

-**7. Rounding** - Round to nearest 6 decimal places (seventh decimal place digit >= 5 rounds up and < 5 rounds down)
+**6. Rounding** - Round to nearest 6 decimal places (seventh decimal place digit >= 5 rounds up and < 5 rounds down)

 # ANCILLARY DATA SPECIFICATIONS

-When converted from bytes to UTF-8, the ancillary data should be a number `T`.
+When converted from bytes to UTF-8, the ancillary data should be a number `N`.

-i.e. ``` T:720 ```
+i.e. ``` N:720 ```

-`T` is the total number of hours over which the median gas price is calculated.
+`N` is the total number of hours over which the median gas price is calculated.
 (The above number shows a 30 day median.)
 In order to work with the previous calculations, this number should be rounded to the nearest previously approved median time period (in whole hours) as seen in the *Rationale* section.
 This number is to then be used to determine the minimum number of blocks used to calculate the median gas price over that time period as described in that section and the *implementation* section.

-When the above example ancillary data is stored as bytes, the result would be: `insert`
+When the above example ancillary data is stored as bytes, the result would be: `0x4e3a373230`

 if there is no ancillary data present, this value should default to `720` which is 30 Days.